-Add any combination of those up for too long and your cortisol levels may impede weight loss.
-To learn more about how fasting and other stressors can affect a women’s adrenal function, read Intermittent Fasting for Women: A Definitive Guide.
+Add any combination of those too long, and your cortisol levels may impede weight loss.
+To learn more about how fasting and other stressors can affect a woman’s adrenal function, read Intermittent Fasting for Women: A Definitive Guide.

 Solution Number 2

 This brings us to the next solution you can try if you are not losing weight on keto: Take as many stressors out of the equation as you can.
-For example, if you are also practicing intermittent fasting: stop.
+For example, if you are also practicing intermittent fasting, stop.
 If you are counting calories, don’t.
-Make sure you don’t exercise more than 6 hours a week and try less intense workouts like yoga.
+Ensure you don’t exercise more than 6 hours a week and try less intense workouts like yoga.
 Prioritize sleep.

-Another recommendation that I often advise women to try is to do the keto diet only on a cyclical basis, not on a permanent basis.
-If you really want to continue on with the keto diet, you can but allow yourself to consume a moderate amount of carbs at the end of your menstrual cycle (the last week of your cycle).
+Another recommendation that I often advise women to try is to do the keto diet only on a cyclical basis, not permanently.
+If you want to continue with the keto diet, you can allow yourself to consume a moderate amount of carbs at the end of your menstrual cycle (the last week of your cycle).

 3. You are not achieving ketosis

-Unless you have set out to create your own keto meal plan, you may be surprised to learn that a lot of “keto” recipes out there are not actually keto.
-Yes, maybe that dinner recipe only has 8 grams of net carbs, but it may also only have 300 calories.
+Unless you have set out to create your keto meal plan, you may be surprised to learn that many “keto” recipes are not actually keto.
+Yes, maybe that dinner recipe only has 8 grams of net carbs, but it may only have 300 calories.
 Considering that most women need around 2,000 calories a day, eating these meals will take you far above the 20-50 grams of carbs you need to keep to achieve ketosis.
-When you don’t achieve ketosis on the keto diet, you lose one of the main weight loss benefits, which is its appetite suppressant power.
+When you don’t achieve ketosis on the keto diet, you lose one of the main weight loss benefits: its appetite suppressant power.

 Solution Number 3

-If you are serious about losing weight on the keto diet. it’s a good idea to buy a ketone monitor and check your ketone levels to ensure you are achieving ketosis.
+If you are serious about losing weight on the keto diet, it is a good idea to buy a ketone monitor and check your ketone levels to ensure you are achieving ketosis.
 The optimal range for weight loss is 1-3 mmol/L. That is where you will notice that your food cravings are significantly fewer.
-You will also notice that you have more energy and focus.
+You will also see that you have more energy and focus.

-If you are looking for a ketone monitor recommendation, I use the Keto Mojo and I love it.
-Check it out using my affiliate link are receive a 15% discount.
+If you want a ketone monitor recommendation, I use the Keto Mojo, and I love it.
+Check it out using my affiliate link and receive a 15% discount.

-4. Your weight loss expectation is not realisitc
+4. Your weight loss expectation is not realistic

 This last reason is actually pretty common.
 I often hear from women who can’t lose weight.
-When you dig further, you find out that they “only lost” 5 lbs last month!
-I want you to know that losing 5 lbs in one month is amazing!
-When I was losing weight, I would lose 2 lbs a month on average.
-Don’t despair, the closer you are to your goal weight, the slower weight loss will be.
-Moreover, a slow weight loss tends to be a more sustainable one because you are not relying on a sharp calorie deficit.
+When you dig further, you find out they “only lost” 5 lbs last month!
+I want you to know that losing 5 lbs in one month is fantastic!
+I would lose 2 lbs a month on average when I was losing weight.
+Don’t despair; the closer you are to your goal weight, the slower weight loss will be.
+Moreover, slow weight loss tends to be more sustainable because you are not relying on a sharp calorie deficit.
 You are slowly making lifestyle changes that will stick.